 President Barack Obama signed the Affordable Care Act into law in 2010.
-The law, which was fully enacted in 2014, provides critical protections for patients with health problems, including making it illegal for insurance companies to discriminate against people with pre-existing conditions.
+The law, which was fully enacted in 2014, provides critical protections for patients with health problems, including making it illegal for health insurance companies to discriminate against people with pre-existing conditions.
 These protections ensured that insurers can no longer deny people coverage for having a pre-existing condition or charge you more for just being a woman.

 Thanks to Protections Under the ACA, Health Insurance Companies: